richiehodel/dataset_cards/NMNH-US-National-Herbarium.md

 ## Annotation process

-The occurrence data were transcribed from the labels by online volunteers and a professional transcription service into Darwin Core fields.
+The occurrence data were transcribed from the labels by the conveyor vendor, and by NMNH staff over 40 years, into Darwin Core fields.

 ## Who are the annotators?